CrayLabs/SmartSim/doc/orchestrator.rst

 .. note::
-    Since there is only one database launched in the Experiment (the standard database), specifying a a database address is not required when initializing the client.
+    Since there is only one database launched in the Experiment (the standard database), specifying a database address is not required when initializing the client.
     SmartRedis will handle the connection configuration.